7 Best Programming Languages to Learn in 2023

 Here are seven programming languages to consider learning:

-Though more complex, Java still avoids many things that must be managed in some other languages.
-This balance of performance and complexity makes Java a great option for web application back-ends, particularly when heavy data manipulation or math is required.
-For those aspiring to create mobile apps, Java is used to create applications for Android.
+Its balance of performance and complexity makes Java a great option for web application back-ends, particularly when heavy data manipulation or math is required.
+For those aspiring to create mobile apps, professionals use Java to create applications for Android.

-Python is a popular coding language known for clean code that's easy to read and write.
-Its versatility makes it an effective tool for needs ranging from web application development to video games.
-More recently, it has seen a growing popularity in the fields of data science and machine learning.
+Python is a popular coding language that uses clean code that's easy to read and write.
+Its versatility makes it an effective tool for projects ranging from web application development to video games.
+More recently, it has seen growing popularity in the fields of data science and machine learning.
 This is due to scientific tools such as Pandas, NumPy and Jupyter.

-Unlike the other languages on this list that are used to write programs, SQL—“Structured Query Language” and often pronounced “sequel”—is used for querying data, as the name implies.
-SQL data queries are submitted to a server that then returns the requested information.
+Unlike the other languages on this list that help professionals write programs, SQL—“Structured Query Language” and often pronounced “sequel”—is for querying data.
+Programmers submit SQL data queries to a server that then returns the requested information.
 While standardized, there are many variants such as PostgreSQL and Microsoft's SQL Server.
-Due to their similarities, learning one variant makes it significantly easier to learn others.
+Since they're similar, learning one variant makes it significantly easier to learn about others.

 SQL database servers power many websites and apps, storing information such as user profiles and posts.
-However, since SQL is strictly focused on data, career opportunities go beyond web or mobile app engineering.
-High-paying, in-demand career paths such as business intelligence analyst or data scientist require SQL knowledge for their day-to-day tasks.
+However, since SQL only focuses on data, career opportunities go beyond web or mobile app engineering.
+High-paying, in-demand career paths such as business intelligence analysts or data scientists require SQL knowledge for their day-to-day tasks.

 How to learn a programming language

-Also, consider how you learn.
-If you learn by doing, it may be best to start with something simple like Ruby or Python.
-If you’re someone who likes to learn everything upfront and develop a strong foundation in coding, C might be more appropriate.
+You can also consider your learning style when selecting a programming language.
+If you learn by doing, it may be best to start with something simple, such as Ruby or Python.
+If you like to learn everything immediately and develop a strong foundation in coding, C might be more appropriate.

 2. Understand computational thinking